 It's not that they couldn't find it.

-From the Chattanooga stack, uh Brian Ross of ABC News.
+From the Chattanooga stack, Brian Ross of ABC News, Chattanooga shooter Mohammad Abdulaziz followed Al-Qaeda cleric online in 2013.

-But there's no evidence so far that Mohammed Abdullahiz was inspired or directed by ISIS to carry out a bloody attack on U.S. military targets of the sort the Syria and Iraq-based terror group is publicly called for.
+But there's no evidence so far that Mohammed Abdulaziz was inspired or directed by ISIS to carry out a bloody attack on U.S. military targets of the sort the Syria and Iraq-based terror group has publicly called for.

-What difference does it make whether Abdullah Z is inspired by ISIS propaganda or Al Qaeda?
+What difference does it make whether Abdulaziz inspired by ISIS propaganda or al-Qaeda?

 But here's Brian Ross at ABC.